Thomas Stegg Jr.: Career

-He helped his father import indentured servants into the Virginia colony, and after his father's death at sea in late 1651 or early 1652, inherited property in Charles City County.
+Stegg helped his father import indentured servants into the Virginia colony, and after his father's death at sea in late 1651 or early 1652, inherited property in Charles City County.
 He patented land in Henrico County with Manwaring Hammond, who was a justice of the peace in Charles City County, and made it his home and trading post.

-In 1661, Gov. Francis Morrison appointed him Captain of all the horse (cavalry) militia raised in Henrico and Charles City Counties, under Col. Abraham Wood, Lt.
-Col. Thomas Drewe and Major William Harris, with Drewe and Harris also gathering and commanding infantry companies based on geographic areas draining into the James River, and other such geographic infantry companies led by Captains John Epes, William Farrar, Peter Jones, Edward Hill Jr. and Francis Gray.
+In 1661, Gov. Francis Morrison appointed Stegg Captain of all the horse (cavalry) militia raised in Henrico and Charles City Counties, under Col. Abraham Wood, Lt.
+Col. Thomas Drewe and Major William Harris, with Drewe and Harris also gathering and commanding infantry companies based on geographic areas draining into the James River, and other such geographic infantry companies led by Captains John Epes, William Farrar (Jr.), Peter Jones, Edward Hill Jr. and Francis Gray.

 In 1662 Stegg was appointed to the Virginia Governor's Council, and served until shortly before his death in 1670.
+On November 24, 1664, his formal royal commission as the colony's auditor general was read at the colony's General Court session.